tekknolagi/tekknolagi.github.com/_posts/2018-04-13-driving-student-programs.md

 class recently, I decided to write this program in C. I'll explain it top-down in the comments.

+(Massive props to Tom Hebb, by the way, for helping me figure out I was doing.)

 ```c
 #include <stdio.h> /* for fputc, file pointers */
 #include <unistd.h> /* for execv, pipe, read, dup2, close */